zsparal/api-documentation/source/payments/recurring.rst

 #.
 Create a payment for the customer by specifying the ``customerId`` and setting the ``sequenceType`` parameter to
    ``first``.

-.. note:: For Credit Card payments, you can create a payment with a zero amount which means,
+.. note:: For credit card payments, you can create a payment with a zero amount which means,
           no money will be debited from the card when doing the first payment.

    .. code-block:: bash